The Falcon Content Pool stores stock items that can be accessed by your entire organization, across all markets and teams.

-Through the Content Pool, you can share your most engaging content, be it text, images, or video, and publish it directly to other local markets or create and save content as stock for later use.
+Through the Content Pool, you can share engaging content, be it text, images, or video, and publish it directly to other local markets or create and save content as stock for later use.
 You can still define and control who should have access to this section.
 In this article, we'll give you the rundown on all you can accomplish with this versatile Falcon feature.

-What is the Content Pool?
+What Is the Content Pool?

 Teams in Falcon usually restrict non-Admin users from seeing or interacting with the content of users from outside their Team.
 The Content Pool offers a way to cross Team boundaries and share assets, to enable and inspire your colleagues.
 It also helps you create new content quickly by providing inspiration and usable assets.

 Using the filters at the top, you can find content based on variables such as the type, the date it was created, the labels assigned, or keywords.

 The primary use of the Content Pool is to store stock items that can be adapted into content.
 Any user with access to the Content Pool can add stock or adapt it into a post for a connected Channel.